McCaulay/StackSmasher/Readme.md

 ```

 ### Exploit Mode
-Running smasher in *exploit* mode with the prebuild payload (reverse shell on 127.0.0.1:1337) against the application *vulnerable*.
+Running smasher in *exploit* mode with the prebuild reverse shell (127.0.0.1:1337) payload against the application *vulnerable*.

 Listen For Shell:
 ```sh